JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

   site otherwise — see `is_hw_func(func)` above.
 - **Global variables** — only `Wire[T]`/`Input[T]`/`Output[T]` annotations are valid as shared cross-function globals.
 No other form of module-level mutable state is supported.
+- **One clock rate (known bug, [#354](https://github.com/JulianKemmerer/PipelineC/issues/354))** — every `@MAIN` runs once per simulated cycle whatever its
+  `@MAIN(mhz)` rate, with no warning.
+Hardware gives `@MAIN`s at different rates their own clocks, so a multi-rate design simulates incorrectly: a 50 MHz counter advances in step with a 100 MHz one.
+The cocotb testbench generator refuses multi-clock designs instead ("Only single clock designs supported").
 - **Bit-accurate arithmetic** — `SIM_STRICT_ARITH=True` + `_TypedAnnAssignRewriter` together
   make simulation hardware-accurate for functions decorated with `@hw_func` or `@MAIN`.
 Inner functions must carry `@hw_func` to opt in.
 See Bit-Accurate Arithmetic section for ctype-chain